-The Human Project album is set to release May 31st 2019 after a sell out show at the Wardrobe Theatre which received a standing ovation – and musical support from Bethany’s friends and talented musicians ALFI.
+The Human Project album was released May 31st 2019 after a sell out show at the Wardrobe Theatre which received a standing ovation – and musical support from Bethany’s friends and musicians ALFI.
 Bethany was joined by the bands current line up (Oliver Cocup, Ben Holyoake and Naomi Hill) as well as her seaweed string quartet, and Alannah Thornburgh on harp.

 “Creating an alternative pastoral fairytale world, Stenning brings us a highly experimental beguiling soundscape that is often as bewildering as it is diaphanous and melodious.
 Untethered throughout, weaving amorphously between Earth Mother folk, jazz, R&B, Tricky-like trip-hop and the avant-garde The Human Project is in a constant state of movement as it attempts to articulate and phrase the seven elements that underpin it.
 Stenning’s distinct voice is itself difficult to pin down, fluctuating, soaring, meandering as it does in giddy childlike innocent wonder one minute, a ghost the next: Joanna Newsom, Bjork and Janelle Monae wrapped into one woodland sprite.” – Monolith cocktail review

 “To call it an album would be to pay it a disservice because it’s so much more…It’s a tricky album to review because it doesn’t fall into any strict genre, some will reach for the stop button within minutes while others will listen, take it in and try to unravel the mysteries that are often just out of reach.
 Once you think you’ve got the atmosphere of the album, it turns on it’s head and scampers off.
 By anybody’s standard, this is a huge achievement, but for someone as young as Stanlaey – she’s in her early twenties – it’s massive and hopefully a sign of what to expect in the future.” – Dancing about Architecture review